OLC-LOC-Bioinformatics/foodport-deploy/docs/build.md

 - A VM image containing the necessary software and dependencies for executing the desired command(s).
 - A web user interface for users to submit their command(s).

+## Developing in VMs

+To add software and other dependencies to your new VM image, the process is as follows:

+1. Spin up/start a new VM.
+2. Connect to the new VM.
+3. Install software and other dependencies.
-## Creating a VM image
+4. Capture the VM as a VM image version.

+### Spinning up a new VM

-To create a new VM image:
+To spin up/start a new VM:

 1. In the Microsoft Azure [FoodPort Portal](https://portal.azure.com/#home), navigate to [Virtual machines](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Compute%2FVirtualMachines).
 2. In the top-left corner of the window, click 'Create' and choose 'Azure virtual machine'.